intel/pepc/docs/misc-tsc-amperf.md

 >   meaning to the content of the individual bits of the IA32_APERF or IA32_MPERF MSRs.

 And this one is mentioned separately:

 > - By default, the IA32_MPERF counter counts during forced idle periods as if the logical processor
 >   was active.
 The IA32_APERF counter does not count during forced idle state.
 This counting
 >   convention allows the OS to compute the average effective frequency of the Logical Processor
 >   between the last MWAIT exit and the next MWAIT entry (OS visible C0) by ΔACNT/ΔMCNT * TSC
 >   Frequency.

-**Summary**
+**Summary**: Here is my interpretation of the key points about APERF and MPERF counters from Intel

-Here is my interpretation of the key points about APERF and MPERF counters from Intel SDM:
+SDM:

 - APERF and MPERF are 64-bit counters, per-logical CPU.
 - APERF and MPERF are incrementing in C0 state only.
   - If a logical CPU runs HLT or requests a C-state via MWAIT, both APERF and MPERF stop